 I am an editor, writer, and podcaster living in the Haliburton Highlands of Ontario.
 My pronouns are she/her, and my background is in English literature (University of Guelph).
-At the moment I am winding up Simon Fraser University’s Editing Certificate (with an expected completion date of autumn 2021).
+I am a graduate of Simon Fraser University’s Editing Certificate.

 I have an abiding love of language, story, grammar,

 etymology, and the Oxford comma.
 I like nothing more than to tinker with words in order to find their perfect flow and meaning.